Lotharingia: Partition of Lotharingia (959-965)

-In 953, Duke Conrad rebelled against Otto I, and was removed from power and replaced by Otto's brother Bruno the Great, who finally pacified Lotharingia in 959 by dividing it into Lotharingia superior (Upper Lorraine or Southern Lorraine) under Frederick I, and Lotharingia inferior (Lower Lotharingia, Lower Lorraine or Northern Lotharingia) under Godfrey I.
+Under the duke Bruno, who was also the Archbishop of Cologne, the Lotharingian duchy was administratively reorganized.
+That process was initiated in 959, by subdividing ducal governance into two distinctive jurisdictions, one for the Upper Lotharingia (Lotharingia superior), also known as the Southern Lotharingia, and the other for the Lower Lotharingia (Lotharingia inferior), also known as the Northern Lotharingia.
+Since Bruno continued to exercise ducal authority until his death in 965, the exact chronology of division and the nature of offices initially held by his deputies, duke Frederick I (in Upper Lotharingia), and duke Godfrey I (in Lower Lotharingia), are debated among modern scholars.

 In 978, king Lothair of West Francia invaded the region and captured Aachen, but Otto II, Holy Roman Emperor, counterattacked and reached the walls of Paris.
 In 980, Lothair renounced his rights to Lotharingia.

+Later developments

-Except for one brief period (1033–44, under Gothelo I), the division was never reversed and the margraves soon raised their separate fiefs into duchies.
-In the twelfth century the ducal authority in Lower Lotharingia (or Lower Lorraine) fragmented, causing the formation of the Duchy of Limburg and the Duchy of Brabant, whose rulers retained the title Duke of Lothier (derived from "Lotharingia").
-With the disappearance of a "lower" Lorraine, the duchy of Upper Lorraine became the primary referent for "Lorraine" within the Holy Roman Empire.
+Except for one brief period (1033–1044), when both duchies were held by the same person (duke Gothelo I), the division was never reversed and the local margraves soon aspired to raise their separate fiefs into duchies.
+In the twelfth century the ducal authority in Lower Lotharingia fragmented, causing the formation of the Duchy of Limburg and the Duchy of Brabant, whose rulers retained the title Duke of Lothier (derived from "Lotharingia").
+With the disappearance of a "lower" Lotharingia, the remaining Duchy of Upper Lotharingia became the primary referent for Lotharingia (or "Lorraine") within the Holy Roman Empire.

-After centuries of French invasions and occupations, Lorraine was finally ceded to France at the close of the War of the Polish Succession (1737).
-In 1766, the duchy was inherited by the French crown and became Lorraine.
-In 1871, after the Franco-Prussian War, the northern portions of Lorraine were merged with Alsace to become the province of Alsace-Lorraine in the German Empire, which became French territory again after World War I. Today the greater part of the French side of the Franco-German border belongs to the Grand Est region of France.
+After centuries of French invasions and temporary occupations, the younger Duchy of Lorraine was finally ceded to France at the close of the War of the Polish Succession (1737).
+In 1766, the duchy was inherited by the French crown and organized as a province, named Lorraine and Barrois.
+In 1871, after the Franco-Prussian War, the northern portions of Lorraine were merged with Alsace to become the province of Alsace-Lorraine in the German Empire, which became French territory again after World War I (1914-1918).
+Today the greater part of the French side of the Franco-German border belongs to the Grand Est, a region of France.